barsoom/traco/README.md

 then `#title` will return `nil` if there is no translation in the current locale, instead of falling back to the default locale.

+If you still want to fall back in some cases, call `post.title(fallback: true)`.

 ### Overriding methods